WiggleWizard/cod4-patch-rstatus/README.md

 You can use this patch by either:
   * Compile by running `make` in the root of the repo
     -OR-
-  * Download the ELF that's already precompiled for x64 Debian flavours of Linux.
+  * [Download](https://github.com/Zinglish/cod4-patch-rstatus/blob/master/cod4-patch-rstatus-deb-x64?raw=true) the ELF that's already precompiled for x64 Debian flavours of Linux.

 ##### Usage
 Binary takes 1 parameter.
 The last parameter of the command should be the path to the CoD4 Server binary you wish to patch.
-EG: `cod4-patch-rstatus cod4-server-linded`.
+EG: `cod4-patch-rstatus-deb-x64 cod4-server-linded`.

 ### Patching details
 This patcher hard patches the short byte inside the ELF.